0xKitsune/EVM-Puzzles-Walkthrough/README.md

 [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Immediately after, `CALLDATASIZE` `PUSH1 00` `PUSH1 00` are all executed, making the stack look like we had it before.
+Immediately after, `CALLDATASIZE` `PUSH1 00` `PUSH1 00` are all executed, making the stack look just like we had it before `CALLDATALOAD`.

 ```js
 [0 0 calldata_size 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Next we are introduced to another new opcode, the [CREATE instruction]().
+Next we are introduced to another new opcode, the [CREATE instruction](https://www.evm.codes/#f0).
 This instruction creates a new account (ie. Contract or EOA).
 This instruction expects the following three values on the top of the stack `[value offset size]` in this order. `value` is the amount of wei to send to the new account. `offset` is the slot in memory that holds the data we want to send the new account. `size` is the size of the data, which lets us know how much data to read from memory.
 When the `CREATE` instruction executes, all three values are consumed and the address that the account was deployed to is pushed to the top of the stack.
 After this opcode executes, our stack looks like this.

 ```js
 [address_deployed 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Next, we come across the [EXTCODESIZE instruction]() which expects an address on the top of the stack and pushes the size of the code at that address in return.
+Next, we come across the [EXTCODESIZE instruction](https://www.evm.codes/#3b) which expects an address on the top of the stack and returns the size of the code at that address.
 The address at the top of the stack is consumed in this process.
-Since the size of the code at the address is the same as the `calldata_size` from before, we can note that this number will be back on the top of the stack.
-See if you can figure out the rest of the puzzle from here.

-Now that we understand all of the previous information, we `PUSH1 01` making our stack look like this.
+After `EXTCODESIZE` we see `PUSH1 01` making our stack look like this.

 ```js
 [01 address_code_size 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Directly after, the `EQ` instruction is executed, checking if the top two values are equal and pushing the result on the stack.
+Directly after, the `EQ` instruction is executed, checking if the top two values are equal, pushing the result on the stack.
 From there `PUSH1 13` and `JUMPI` are used to get us to the `JUMPDEST`!
 So coming all the way back to the beginning of the puzzle, we will need to enter calldata such that the code size is equal to 01 byte!
-To understand this, we can look at the playground example from the [EXTCODESIZE instruction](https://www.evm.codes/#3b).
+This is a little tricky so to understand this, we can look at the playground example from the [EXTCODESIZE instruction](https://www.evm.codes/#3b).
 Here is what the example looks like.

 ```js
 // Creates a constructor that creates a contract with 32 FF as code